gamedevpl/www.gamedev.pl/js13k2024/game/design/gameplay.md

 4. Introduction of various bonus types one by one.
 5. Combining multiple bonus types and increasing monster count.
 6. Complex layouts requiring precise planning and execution of bonus usage.
+7. Introduction of new bonuses (Tsunami, Monster, Slide, Sokoban, Blaster) in later levels.
+8. Levels designed to specifically challenge players with new bonus mechanics.
+9. Combining new and old bonuses for complex puzzle solutions.
+10. Increased monster spawn rate or initial count to raise difficulty.
+11. Tighter time constraints for achieving higher scores.
+12. Levels with limited bonuses, requiring perfect use of available resources.
-7. The final level combining all learned mechanics in a challenging setup.
+13. The final level combining all learned mechanics in a challenging setup.

 This gameplay design creates a tense, strategic experience that constantly reminds players of the "13" threat, embodying the theme of triskaidekaphobia while providing engaging and progressively challenging gameplay through 13 unique levels.
+The addition of new bonuses like Tsunami, Monster, Slide, Sokoban, and Blaster adds layers of complexity and strategic depth to the game, ensuring a rich and varied player experience.